veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 ### To validate rows
-Below is a screenshot of the popup for adding row validation.
 1. Ensure you have at least two columns with the **Validation meta type** added to your schema.
 Row validation requires columns to check against.
 2. Scroll down to the **Row validation** section of the schema editor.
 3. Select **Add row** to open the "Add row validation" popup.